-Phone: (409) 839-2915 E-mail: accounting@lit.edu
+Phone: (409) 839- 2034 E-mail: accounting@lit.edu

 The 60 SCH Accounting Technology Program prepares graduates for a career as an accounting paraprofessional in business, industry, government or public accounting.
-Students receive instruction in accounting concepts, computerized accounting, payroll accounting, tax accounting, cost accounting, and spreadsheets for accounting.
+Students receive instruction in accounting concepts, computerized accounting, payroll accounting, tax accounting, databases and spreadsheets.
 Courses in the Accounting Program are taught in a variety of formats.
 Classes are taught in the traditional face to face format, however, several courses are offered in an online format.